What is a robotic prostatectomy?

 After the surgery, your healthcare team will show you how to do breathing exercises and movements while in bed to help your body recover.
 You may wear special stockings on your legs that reduce your risk for blood clots.
 After resting the first day, you may be encouraged to get up and move around.
 You may be able to go home the day after the surgery.

 The catheter that was put in to drain your urine will stay in place for a week or two as you heal.
-Once it is removed, you may have trouble controlling your urine.
+You will be taught how to drain the catheter bag.
+Once it's removed, you may have trouble controlling your urine.
 Your healthcare team can show you how to do pelvic floor muscle exercises to better control your urine.

 Follow all instructions from your healthcare provider.
 You will likely be told not to drive for at least a week after the surgery.
 You will need to not do heavy exercise for 3 or 4 weeks.
 You will also be taught how to care for the catheter.
 Keep any follow-up appointments.
 The catheter will be taken out at one of these appointments.